Toby Sims: Early career

 Sims played with Northern Premier League side Mickleover Sports during their 2016–2017 season.

 In 2017, Sims attended Chowan University to play college soccer.
 From 2017 to 2021, with the 2020 season cancelled due to the COVID-19 pandemic, Sims made 64 appearances for the Hawks, scoring 16 goals and tallying 6 assists.
 Sims earned numerous accolades at Chowan, including being named Conference Carolinas Second Team, two-time NCCSIA All-State First Team, four-time Conference Carolinas First Team, D2CCA All-Region Second Team, D2CCA All-Region First Team, D2CCA Third Team All-American, D2CCA All-Southeast Region First Team, and three-time Conference Carolinas Defensive Player of the Year.

 Whilst at college, Sims also played in the NPSL with Greenville FC during their 2018 and 2019 seasons.
 He also played in the USL League Two in 2021, making 15 appearances for South Carolina United on their way to the Deep South Division title, and been named 2021 League Two Defender of the Year.

 Professional

 On 25 February 2022, Sims signed with USL Championship club Pittsburgh Riverhounds.
 He made his professional debut on 12 March 2022, appearing as a 68th–minute substitute during a 3–0 win over Memphis 901.

+Harrogate Town

 On 5 January 2023, Sims returned to his native England when he joined League Two club Harrogate Town on a six-month contract following a successful trial period.

+On 6 April 2023, Sims signed a two-year contract extension with Harrogate Town.

+Following the conclusion of the 2024–25 season, Sims departed the club to allow him to continue his career abroad, his contract being terminated one month early to allow him to pursue a new opportunity.

+On 23 May 2025, Sims returned to the US to sign for USL League One side Greenville Triumph.